wrightben/codeeval/README.md

-Coding challenges from **CodeEval.com**, which ranked developers by points earned for solutions.
+Coding challenges from **CodeEval.com**, which ranked developers by points earned for qualifying solutions.